codeiscanon/codeiscanon/content/posts/0002-upload-to-s3-using-aws-sdk-for-java/index.md

 series: ["AWS S3 Upload"]
 featured_image: "/how-to-upload-to-aws-s3/how-to-upload-to-aws-s3-featured-image-plane.jpeg"
 omit_header_text: true
 description: Uploading files to S3 using putObject from memory and file using Localstack and AWS.
-Multipart Upload and Async Multipart Upload in Part 2
+Multipart upload and async multipart upload in Part 2
 ---

 I recently had to work with S3 & AWS Java SDK for a few different file operation scenarios.
 I was aware of a few different approaces and learnt a few more.
 Surprisingly there were actually more than one right ways of using the SDK.
 I'll be talking about the [AWS SDK for Java 2](https://github.com/aws/aws-sdk-java-v2) using Java 11.